Marcus Whitman Middle/High School: Water tower

-Marcus Whitman Middle/High School is located on the top of a hill, hence the water pressure is not greatest.
+Marcus Whitman Middle/High School is located on the top of a hill, hence the water pressure is not the best.
 For this reason, it was decided that a water tower should be built so that school can remain in session should the power fail, and so that more water could easily be provided in the event of a fire.

 The water tower consists of blue and white steel silo sections on top of a concrete base.
 On the side the word "WILDCATS" is painted, referring to the mascot of the school.

 The project met significant resistance among people in the area for cosmetic reasons and for the cost of the project.